Kelis Shows No Sign Of Aging In Youthful Instagram Snaps

 The only thing that makes Kelis turning 40-years-old later this year believable is because she’s had a career that’s lasted over 20 years.

 The “Good Stuff” hitmaker has re-invented her image and blossomed as the years have gone on.
 The American stunner is not one to shy away from posting her different looks on her Instagram.
-Recently, she had been sporting multicolored braids which she previously admitted she was missing them.
+Recently, she had been sporting multicolored braids which she previously admitted she was missing.

-22 hours ago, the “Trick Me” songstress posted a series of photos which showed off how amazingly youthful the star looks.
-Not only her face but the way she carries herself.
+Twenty-two hours ago, the “Trick Me” songstress posted a series of photos which showed off how amazingly youthful the star looks.
 She is wearing a snakeskin design T-shirt with mustard-colored pants.
 Her shoelaces are very bright and she has accessorized this look with a Fendi bag that goes across her body.
 In the first snap, the “Caught Out There” entertainer is pulling a fierce look to the camera, tilting her head slightly.
 In the second, she is flashing her pearly whites, looking very cheerful.
 Her hair is big and curly, like how it looked when she first burst onto the music scene.
 It’s clear that Kelis is living her best life and that aging isn’t something she worries about.
 She just oozes youthful energy, inside and out.

 Her Instagram caption proves that she’s happy as she states that her smiling is the reality of what she feels like.